 The team applied imaging technology and genetic analysis to yeast cells to map the molecular interactions involved.

-Their findings shows how proteins associated with chromosomes work to set up an environment that ensures careful maintenance of the genetic material.
+Their findings show how proteins associated with chromosomes work to set up an environment that ensures careful maintenance of the genetic material.

 These proteins carry out a strategy in which biochemical components in the cell designate sections of DNA at which proteins are recruited to organise the genetic material.
 The results showed the importance of careful timing in this series of steps.